Panagiotis Kourdakis

-Panagiotis Kourdakis (Παναγιώτης Κουρδάκης; born 15 August 1988) is a Greek professional footballer who plays as a centre-back for Hungarian club Maglódi TC.
+Panagiotis Kourdakis (Παναγιώτης Κουρδάκης; born 15 August 1988) is a Greek former professional footballer who played as a centre-back.

 Career

 Born in Kyani, Kourdakis began playing football with AE Didymoteichou.
-In 2004 after a trial he entered the youth ranks of PAOK.
+In 2004 after a trial he entered the academies of PAOK.
 He has been loaned to several lower-level Greek clubs and made his debut in Football League 2 with Thermaikos F.C. in September 2008.
 He has also played for Pyrsos Grevena F.C. and Anagennisi Epanomi F.C. in Football League 2.
-He signed for OFI Crete in the summer of 2012 after a short trial period with the club.
-He debuted for OFI Crete in a 2–1 home win against AEK.
+He signed for OFI in the summer of 2012 after a short trial period with the club.
+He debuted for OFI in a 2–1 home win against AEK Athens.
 Totally he appeared in 18 league matches for the club during the 2012–13 season.
 Kourdakis was sidelined in the 2013–14 season and was forced to train with the club's U-20 squad.
-On 8 February 2014 he signed a contract with Greek Football League outfit Iraklis.
+On 8 February 2014 he signed a contract with Greek Football League club Iraklis.